This post may contain affiliate links. Please see my disclosure policy for details.

 There are different prices for each service and for each type of Visa:

 - For an on arrival Visa in Egypt the price is $25 USD in Cash

 - For an e-Visa beforehand via Visa2Egypt the prices are $25 USD for a single entry visa or $60 USD for a multiple entry visa:

 Step by step instructions on how to get a Visa for Egypt as a UK citizen via Visa2Egypt

-So, if you’ve chosen to go with a e-Visa beforehand via Visa2Egypt, let’s go through some instructions on how to apply and make sure your application is mistake free.
+So, if you’ve chosen to go with an e-Visa beforehand via Visa2Egypt, let’s go through some instructions on how to apply and make sure your application is mistake-free.

 Learning the hard way, I made some mistakes on my first e-visa application attempt.
 I don’t want this to happen to you!